MichaelKoster70/CryptoTools/README.md

 * ClientId: The client ID of the service principal used to access the Key Vault.
 * ClientSecret: The client secret of the service principal used to access the Key Vault.
 * Interactive: If set, the tool will use interactive login to Entra ID to access the Key Vault.
+* ExpiryMonths: The number of months the certificate is valid, default is 240.

 Required permissions on Azure KeyVault:
 - Sign with Key (Microsoft.KeyVault/vaults/keys/sign/action)